-5.1 In imposing the rate in the rand for each annual operating budget component, the municipality shall grant exemptions, rebates and reductions to the categories of properties and categories of owners as allowed for in this policy document.
+3.1 In imposing the rate in the rand for each annual operating budget component, the Municipality shall grant exemptions, rebates and reductions to the categories of properties and categories of owners as allowed for in these by-laws.

-6. PRINCIPLES APPLICABLE TO FINANCING OF SERVICES
+4. PRINCIPLES APPLICABLE TO FINANCING OF SERVICES

-- 6.1 The municipal manager or his/her nominee must, subject to the guidelines provided by the National Treasury and Council of the municipality, make provision for the following classification of services:-
+- 4.1 The municipal manager or his/her nominee must, subject to the guidelines provided by the National Treasury and Council of the municipality, make provision for the following classification of services:-

-- (a) Trading services
+- 4.1.1 Trading services

 - i.
 Water

 - ii.
 Electricity

-- (b) Economic services
+- 4.1.2 Economic services

-- Refuse removal
+- i Refuse removal

 - ii.
 Sewerage disposal

-- (c) Community and subsidised services
+- 4.1.3 Community and subsidised services

-These include all those services ordinarily being rendered by the municipality excluding those mentioned in 6.1(a) and (b). - 6.2 Trading and economic services as referred to in clauses (a) and (b) must be ring fenced and financed from service charges whilst community and subsidised services referred to in clause (c) will be financed from surpluses on trading and economic services, regulatory fees, rates and rates related income.
+These include all those services ordinarily being rendered by the municipality excluding those mentioned in 4.1.1, 4.1.2 and 4.1.3.

+4.2 Trading and economic services as referred to in clauses 4.1.1 and 4.1.2 must be ring fenced and financed from service charges whilst community and subsidised services referred to in clause 4.1.3 will be financed from surpluses on trading and economic services, regulatory fees, rates and rates related income.

-7. CATEGORIES OF PROPERTIES
+5. CATEGORIES OF PROPERTIES